IPad Pro (5th generation)

-The fifth-generation iPad Pro, colloquially known as the M1 iPad Pro, is a line of iPad tablet computers developed and marketed by Apple Inc. It was announced on April 20, 2021, and was available in 11 in and 12.9 in screen size options, which are the same as its predecessor, the iPad Pro (4th generation).
+The fifth-generation iPad Pro, colloquially known as the M1 iPad Pro, is a line of tablet computers developed and marketed by Apple as part of their iPad brand.
+It was announced on April 20, 2021, and was available in 11 in and 12.9 in screen size options, which are the same as its predecessor, the iPad Pro (4th generation).
 Preorders began on April 30, 2021, and the product was released worldwide on May 21, 2021.
 It comes in two colors: Silver and Space Gray.

-Significant upgrades over the previous generation include the new Apple M1 processor, the addition of 5G support in cellular models, support for Thunderbolt 3 and USB4, and for the 12.9-inch model, a new mini LED Liquid Retina XDR display.
+Significant upgrades over the previous generation include the new Apple M1 processor, the addition of 5G support in cellular models, support for Thunderbolt 3 and USB4, and for the 12.9-inch model, a new mini LED-based Liquid Retina XDR display.
 The 11-inch model is the third generation of that size, and describes itself as such.

 History

 The tech community was divided on whether Apple would use the M1 chip or a hypothetical A14X chip for its fifth generation iPad Pro.
 After Apple announced that it would use the M1, speculation surfaced that it might run macOS.
 The iPad's general availability was temporarily constrained by an ongoing chip shortage of 2020 and 2021.